Western Highlands Rock Climbing

 There is a network of roads throughout the region although there is no main thruway.

 Weather station 4.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Northwest:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Western Highlands:

 Apr 16, 2011